How to Hang Burlap on Walls

 I loved the walls; specifically the contrast between the burlap-y texture and the wainscoting.
 Now, since this was professionally done with a designer and everything, I guarantee this look was accomplished using real shiplap and custom burlap wallpaper.

 I am not that fancy.
 I took one look at this photo and decided I could accomplish this with some plywood and budget craft store burlap.
-If you're interested in how I did the wainscoting, stay tuned, I'll be posting about that soon!
+Go ahead and check out how I did the wainscoting if you're interested in that too!!

 Note: This blog contains affiliate links.
 If you click and make a purchase, I may receive compensation (at no additional cost to you.)
 I only recommend products that I personally use and love, and any support helps keep this little blog going!